Code-Institute-Submissions/WIAM/README.md

 [The Collection wireframe](UDX/skeleton-plane/Collection.pdf)

 ### Features

 Responsive on all device sizes.

 I played with content hiding a few elements or words on smaller screens, so it looks better and the user doesn't get annoyed.

+## Features to implement

+In the future I would like to create a better Booking page adding a e-shop where people can buy the tickets and pay them immediately, but also buy merchandise such as books, posters, etc.

+It could be nice to add extra pages with videos of the past exhibitions, interviews, and maybe add a page for each upcoming exhibitions where people can find more detailed infos.

+I think that a downloadable map of the museum and the area outside could be extremely useful for visitors that actually want to visit the museum.
+In this way they can plan in advance the tour and also have a map with all the parking places that are close to the museum.

 ---

 ## Technologies Used

 I have used HTML5, CSS3, Bootstrap4.5.0.